sgmurphy/wordpress-plugins/change-wp-admin-login/readme.txt

 * Fixed: The recent commit has been reverted to address conflicts in various cases

 = 1.1.5 =
-* Fixed: Resolved the issue undefined “is_user_logged_in” function error in certain cases.
+* Fixed: Resolved the issue undefined â€œis_user_logged_inâ€ function error in certain cases.

 = 1.1.4 =
 * Fixed: Redirection to wp-admin when trying to access admin pages directly.